 I wasn’t sure if being a rideshare driver would fall into this category but after all the stories I heard, I figured it was at least worth a shot.
 On my best weekend (July 4th), I averaged almost $50/hr working just 10 hours over 3 days.
 So yeah, I’d say it can be pretty easy money.
 And since I actually started out with Lyft first, at one point Uber paid me $500 just to do a single ride with them.
 Doesn’t get much easier than that (especially since the ride I did was around the block with me and my wife’s phone).

-I Like To Diversify My Income
+I Like To Diversify My Income As An Uber Driver

 You’re not gonna get rich being a rideshare driver, especially with the latest fare cuts but there’s no doubt in my mind that it is a great way to diversify your income.
 The start-up costs are pretty minimal since anyone with a smart phone and a newish car can join (2006 for Uber, 2000 for Lyft) and after that it’s almost pure profit.
 How many businesses can you make a profit with starting on day one?

 And yes, believe it or not, as a rideshare driver you’re now a micro-entrepreneur or a business owner.
 You’re not an employee of Lyft or Uber (that’s why you’re allowed to drive for both – and at the same time if you’re smart) and you’re paid 1099 as an independent contractor.
 So not only does it help you diversify your income but it also opens up a ton of tax deductions as we’ll see below.